 Plan Description.
 The Riverside Community College District Plan (the "Plan") is a single-employer defined benefit healthcare plan administered by the District.
-The Plan provides medical and dental insurance benefits to eligible retirees and one dependent (the "Benefits").
-As of , membership of the Plan consisted of [79] retirees and beneficiaries currently receiving Benefits and [905] active Plan members eligible for, but not yet receiving, Benefits.
+The Plan provides medical insurance benefits to eligible retirees and one dependent (the "Benefits").
+As of July 1, 2013, membership of the Plan consisted of 79 retirees and beneficiaries currently receiving Benefits and 905 active Plan members eligible for, but not yet receiving, Benefits.

 Funding Policy.
 The contribution requirements of the Plan members and the District are established and amended by the District and the District's bargaining units on an annual basis.
 The District's contribution is currently based on a projected pay-as-you-go basis to cover the cost of Benefits for current retirees.
 For fiscal year 2013-14, the District contributed \$1,159,902 to the Plan, all of which was used for premiums.
-The District projects a contribution of \$ to the Plan in fiscal year 2014-15.
+The District projects a contribution of \$1,206,739 to the Plan in fiscal year 2014-15, all of which will be used for current premiums.